ksenijader/TP_4/TP3/README.md

 # How to use
 This code allows to create objects of the Animal class.
-Animal class takes name, species and diet as parameters.
+Animal class takes name, species, age and diet as parameters.
 You can use *parents_name*.add_children(child_name,child_age) function to add children to your animal.
 All new children will be automatically added to your animal's mother.
 To remove children from the list use *parents_name*.remove_children(child_name) function.
 Removed child will be automatically deleted from all lists